Things to Consider in Export Contracts

 · Final Provisions

-Key Contract Elements and Considerations
+Key Export Agreement Elements and Considerations

 Although it varies according to the subject of the contract to be made between the parties (purchase and sale contract, service contract, construction contract, etc.), the contents of commercial contracts in general are as follows: